 While China is drinking more and more wine each year it appears also that consumers are drinking more and more of the same type of wine.

 Champagne maker Moët-Hennessy has invested in a vineyard in the mountains of China that will produce red wine for the domestic Chinese market.

-World consumption of wine increased slightly in 2011 thanks to added consumers in the U.S. and China according to the International Organisation of Vine and Wine.
+World consumption of wine increased slightly in 2011 thanks to added consumers in the U.S. and China.